 The Riley Campus, situated in the heart of downtown Meridian, includes the Deen building, a four-story historical landmark.
 The 20,175 square-foot facility, complete with a massive floor to roof sky light, houses MSU-Meridian's Division of Business faculty, state-of-the-art classrooms and computer lab, study rooms, conference rooms, and a stock ticker.
-Next to the Deen building is the Rosenbaum building, the renovated historic five-and-dime is home to the university's newest degree program in Kinesiology.
+Next to the Deen building is the Rosenbaum building, the renovated historic five-and-dime is home to the university's health sciences programs, including the developing Master of Physician Assistant Studies.
 The structure's approximately 26,000 square-foot space houses six classrooms, four laboratories and two computer labs, along with a lecture hall, administrative offices and conference and reception areas.
 It is also the home to the second Phil Hardin Foundation Library.
 Completing the Riley Campus is the MSU-Riley Center for Education and the Performing Arts.
 The multifaceted center includes a fully restored 1889 grand opera house theater that seats approximately 950, a 200-seat theater and 30,000 square feet of meeting space.